-What You Need to Know About Coil Winder, Taper, or Finisher
+What is a Coil Winder, Taper, or Finisher?

-Life As a Coil Winder, Taper, or Finisher
+List of Coil Winder, Taper, or Finisher Job Duties

 - Cut, strip, and bend wire leads at ends of coils, using pliers and wire scrapers.